Veittech/UnigramAds/README.md

 As you can see, then, reward ads have the ability to immediately get the result of a successful display `by specifying a callback` right in the method!

-In case you want to directly subscribe to events about `successful show` or `unsuccessful show` of an ad with an error - then the implementation is as follows:
+In case you want to directly subscribe to events about `successful` or `unsuccessful` show of an ad with an error - then the implementation is as follows:

 ```c#
 public void CreateInterstitial()